-Statements given under oath and certain legal documents are presumed to be truthful or at least made in good faith.
+Statements given under oath and certain legal documents carry an expectation of truthfulness.
 But how can anyone know for sure that witnesses and other parties involved in a legal matter are telling the truth?
-It is not always possible to be certain, but those who are caught knowingly misleading a court face serious criminal charges of perjury.
+It is not always possible to be certain.
+Yet, those who knowingly mislead a court may face serious criminal charges of perjury.

-What is Perjury?
+What Is Perjury?

-To “perjure oneself" is to knowingly make misleading or false statements under oath or to sign a legal document known to be false or misleading.
-This crime is taken very seriously because the foundation of the legal system depends on trust and credibility.
-After all, just one sworn statement has the power to tip the scales of justice and dramatically alter a person's life.
+The seriousness of perjury charges derives from its attack on the truth.
+The foundation of the legal system depends on trust and credibility.
+After all, one sworn statement has the power to tip the scales of justice and alter a person's life.

 Examples of Perjury